reikje/npt/README.md

 ## Motivation

-The np-plugin is great to initialize new SBT projects.
+The [np plug-in](https://github.com/softprops/np) is great to initialize new SBT projects.
 This plug-in goes a bit further because you can copy a pre-existing templates on top of your project structure.
 So let's say your default project layout looks like this:

     |
     |- src